One of the america’s oldest Steakhouses

 Beef selected with expertise is then aged with utmost care in the optimal environment turns into prime T-bone steaks.
 Peter Luger steak has thus been loved by picky New Yorkers, consistently ranked as “No.1 steakhouse of America” by Zagat Survey since 1984.

 Peter Luger has been quite reluctant to branch out to even Manhattan, let alone an overseas location.
 That was because the family thought that it was difficult to adhere to commitments concerning steaks in any other locations.
-However, Daniel and David, coming from a younger generation, concluded that provided that they can discover a partner sharing the same values, there was an opportunity to expand the brand’s horizon.
+However, the family concluded that, provided that they can discover a partner sharing the same values, there was an opportunity to expand the brand’s horizon.

 Daniel and David visited Japan in 2016 to have their first taste of Tokyo dining experience, which they thought was an equal match to that of New York City.
 For the next two years they conducted an analysis of Tokyo’s restaurant market and kept looking for a partner that shares the same values.
 Chosen as a trustworthy partner was Wondertable, Inc. The company had already successfully introduced such brands as Barbacoa, Lawry’s the Prime Rib, and Union Square Tokyo to Japan market.
 The experience and track record were critical factors in their decision to work with Wondertable.

 After signing the contract, the biggest challenge was to select the locale and the design concept of the Tokyo restaurant.
-Crossing Williamsburg Bridge into Manhattan, one can access Brooklyn where Peter Luger is located.
-The place that closely recreates the ambience is a building standing next to Yebisu Garden Place.
+The place in Tokyo that most closely recreates the ambience of Williamsburg, Brooklyn, is a building standing next to ebisu Garden Place.
 The brick wall reminds customers of Peter Luger Brooklyn.

 The interior design established a new Peter Luger style, breaking free from the image of Brooklyn.
 The existing structure between the second and third floors was cleared to create a theater-like layout that exudes the industrial ambience typical of Brooklyn.